Ancillary copyright for press publishers: Economic considerations

 The Federation of German Newspaper Publishers issued a statement that "In the digital age, such a right is essential to protect the joint efforts of journalists and publishers," describing such revenues as "an essential measure for the maintenance of an independent, privately financed news media."

 A spokesman of Google denounced the proposal: "We don't have any sympathy for these plans, as an ancillary copyright lacks all factual, economic, and legal foundation.
 And we are not alone with this opinion: The Federation of German Industries (BDI) and 28 other associations vehemently oppose an ancillary copyright for publishers.
 The German parliament is divided on the issue as well.
 For a good reason: An ancillary copyright would mean a massive damage to the German economy.
 It's a threat to the freedom of information.
 And it would leave Germany behind internationally as a place for business."
 Critics have suggested that Google might respond to the law by ceasing to do business in Germany.

 Comparisons with other countries

 The New York Times quoted Christoph Keese, described as "co-chairman of a copyright committee of German publishers" and president of public affairs for Axel Springer, "There is no other developed country that has given publishers this kind of right against aggregators.
 This could be a benchmark."
-The Times compared the measure to NewsRight, a system introduced by the Times and other newspapers, that tracks unpaid use of articles, while noting that the NewsRight system does not address the use of snippets.
+The New York Times compared the measure to NewsRight, a system introduced by The New York Times and other newspapers, that tracks unpaid use of articles, while noting that the NewsRight system does not address the use of snippets.